The Registry of Open Data on AWS is now available on AWS Data Exchange

 The RRFS is underpinned by the Unified Forecast System (UFS), a community-based Earth modeling initiative, and benefits from collaborative development efforts across NOAA, academia, and research institutions.

-The real-time RRFS prototype is experimental and evolving.
-It is not under 24x7 monitoring and is not operational.
+The real-time RRFS prototype is experimental and evolving. [ Real-time RRFS output will cease to be generated for several months beginning on ~3 December 2024.
+This step is being taken to allow for final retrospective testing to be completed. ] It is not under 24x7 monitoring and is not operational.
 Output may be delayed or missing.
 Outputs will change.
 When significant changes to output take place, this description will be updated.

 We currently provide hourly deterministic forecasts at 3 km grid spacing out to 60 hours at 00, 06, 12, and 18 UTC, and out to 18 hours for other cycles.
-Output is organized by cycle date and cycle hour.For example, rrfs_a/rrfs_a.20230428/12/control contains the deterministic forecast initialized at 12 UTC on 28 April 2023.
+Output is organized by cycle date and cycle hour.For example, rrfs_a/rrfs_a.20241201/12/control contains the deterministic forecast initialized at 12 UTC on 01 December 2024.
 Users will find two types of output in GRIB2 format.
 The first is:

-Meaning that this is the RRFS_A initialized at 00 UTC, covers the CONUS domain, and is the native level post-processed gridded data at hour 18.
-This output is on a Lambert Conic Conformal gird at 3 km grid spacing.
+Meaning that this is the RRFS_A initialized at 12 UTC, covers the full North America domain, and is the native level post-processed gridded data at hour 18.
+This output is on a rotated latitude-longitude grid at 3 km grid spacing.

 The second output file in grib2 format is: